Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Introduction

-The number of space studies conducted by various organizations led by NASA is increasing.
+The number of space missions conducted by various organizations led by NASA is increasing.
 It is aimed that humanity will again reach the Moon by starting space travels in 2024.
 There has also been an increase in studies of Mars, and ways to establish a second world for humanity are being sought.
 For instance, a relay network composed of multiple orbiters was used during the landing of Perseverance and the transmission of data on the red planet, which is a step that NASA has recently carried out as part of its Mars mission.
-Although the communication systems installed in space for this purpose are advanced technology, their service quality is far below that of terrestrial communication technology due to limitations for \ac{SWaP} and cost associated with operating in deep space.
+Although the communication systems installed in space for this purpose are advanced technology, their service quality is far below that of terrestrial communication technology due to limitations for \ac{SWaP} and cost associated with operating in deep-space.
 For example, the link between Perseverance and the Mars orbiter can only provide a data rate of $2$ Mbps~\cite{Communic97online}.
+On the other hand, several space missions have been planned to explore outer space.
+The \ac{DSN} are one of the key elements for long-range exploration. \ac{DSN} can be introduced as a network supporting interplanetary and Earth-orbiting missions\footnote{It should be noted that there is no consensus on the definition of DSN.
+Unlike ITU, NASA keeps the scope of the definition broader to cover the networks supporting and Earth-orbiting missions as well as interplanetary missions.
+In this paper, we follow NASA's definition except for that satellites in Earth's orbits for DSN.}.